sentenial/developer-docs/pages/prodOpenBanking/ob_emlaunching.md

 folder: prodOpenBanking
 ---

-{% include important.html content="This functionality is **coming soon** in v2.7.
-The features described here are not currently available on Production.
-The release is scheduled for late June 2021."%}

 In order to launch the Open Banking Payment and E-Mandate signup flow, the merchant needs:

 * A User Interface Payment ID (the `userInterfacePaymentId` returned in the [Create Payment](ob_createpayment.html) request).